These Vegan Conversation Hearts Candies are sure to put a smile on any vegan kiddos face!

 Now for the tedious part, cutting out all those tiny hearts.
 This is a great time to get any play dough fans involved to help roll and cut the hearts.

 The final step is letting the candies dry out.
-You want to arrange them on a parchment lined baking sheet and live them on the counter to set and dry.
+You want to arrange them on a parchment lined baking sheet and leave them on the counter to set and dry.
 This can take anywhere from a day to two to perhaps a little longer depending on how thick the candies are and the humidity where you live.

 After a couple of days I was happy with the texture.
 They were not quite as hard and definitely not chalky like the store bought, but I was never really a fan of conversation hearts anyway so this worked for me.
 They had a nice melt in your mouth feel that I prefer, kind of like the soft mints that crunch and then melt.
 My husband who did like conversation hearts in his pre-vegan days enjoyed them this way too, but said they more closely resembled the store bought after the third day.
 The kids have nothing to compare them to since they have never actually eaten the store bought so their opinion is based solely on if it's a candy they like.
 They do and are thrilled to have something similar to what the other kids will be using for the activities next week!